Where teachers have the highest status

 Global teacher status

-A 2013 study by the Varkey Gems Foundation looked at the social status of teachers and found that there was great respect for teachers in many Asian societies -- especially in China, South Korea and Singapore.
-For much of the Western parts of the world, levels of respect were much lower.
+A 2013 study by the Varkey Foundation looked at the social status of teachers and found that there was great respect for teachers in many Asian societies -- especially in China, South Korea and Singapore.
+For much of the Western parts of the world, levels of respect were lower.

 The Global Teacher Status Index found that of the 21 countries surveyed, on average, teachers ranked 7th in a poll on 14 respected professions, just above social workers and librarians.
 China was the only country where teachers were considered as highly skilled as doctors.